davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-02-create-a-new-software-update-group-in-configmgr.md

 I’m still learning a lot of Powershell and those embedded properties in WMI were quite a challenge for me.

-In order to create a new Software Update Group one has to use the WMI class SMS_AuthorizationList (clearly!) and this has a lot of properties. ([MSDN: SMS_AuthorizationList](http://msdn.microsoft.com/en-us/library/hh949278.aspx))
+In order to create a new Software Update Group one has to use the WMI class SMS_

 For example the Software Update Group’s name is a lazy property and if you want to set it you have to do it via another embedded class ([MSDN: SMS_CI_LocalizedProperties](http://msdn.microsoft.com/en-us/library/cc145662.aspx)).